joakim-raivio/asteriod/README.md

 # Asteriod

-### Asteriod is a gamejam project for Hive Helsinki built using Mac OS.
+### Asteriod is a gamejam project for Hive Helsinki built with C and SDL.
 Only tested environment is for macOS 10.14.

 #### Installation: